What is Period Poverty?

 Safety-net programs such as WIC (Special Supplemental Nutrition Program for Women, Infants and Children) and Food Stamps awarded through SNAP (Supplemental Nutrition Assistance Program) do not cover the cost for diapers or period products.

-How can we help end period poverty?
+How can we help support fight period insecurity?

 We are proud members of Georgia STOMP, a statewide coalition of advocacy, service, and professional organizations addressing the issues of menstrual equity and period poverty in Georgia.
 We also are members of the Alliance for Period Supplies, a national organization comprised of Menstrual Equity Supply Programs that collect, warehouse and distribute menstrual/period products in their local communities .